Home Help for families Information & Advice Benefits & money Benefits & tax credits Tax credits

 The government is in the process of replacing tax credits with the new Universal Credit.

 Existing tax credits claimants can stay on this benefit for the time being.
-If you are already on child tax credits and you or a partner start to work, you can also have working tax credit payments added onto your existing child tax credit award.
+If you are already on Child Tax Credit and you or a partner start to work, you can also have Working Tax Credit payments added onto your existing child tax credit award.
 This is seen as a review of an existing tax credit claim rather than a new claim which would trigger a Universal credit claim.

-However at some point between July 2019 and 2024 all existing tax credit claimants will be moved onto Universal Credit.
+However at some point in the future all existing tax credit claimants will be moved onto Universal Credit.

 Make sure that you tell the Tax Credits Office as soon as you can if you are awarded DLA or PIP at any rate for your child, or if you have an existing award that is increased to the highest rate of the DLA care component or the enhanced rate of the daily living component of PIP.
 If you wait more than a month before telling them about this you are likely to miss out on getting these extra tax credit payments backdated.